SharkBeard/battleship/Readme.md

   * Use `Board#location_valid?` and `Ship#cells` to help.
 * Update `Board#fire` to check for ships and use `Ship#hit`.
 * Add main game loop
-  * Impliment a way to accept input or to simulate input.
+  * Implement a way to accept input or to simulate input.
   * Handle turns
   * Create a board for each player